duarte3333/Stocks_Statistics/README.md

 Make sure excel is in the same folder as the python script

-In this sheet the last action is in cell 8, so put this number in the number_acoes() function in the code
+In this sheet the last stock is in cell 8, so put this number in the number_acoes() function in the code

 ![f1](https://user-images.githubusercontent.com/76222459/147171735-ac548e4a-8cf4-4cf9-9048-49f767134636.png)